mirko3000/MMM-xiaomi/README.md

 <a href="https://imgbb.com/"><img src="https://image.ibb.co/emVXHb/Bildschirmfoto_2017_11_11_um_13_25_37.png" alt="Bildschirmfoto_2017_11_11_um_13_25_37" border="0"></a>

+If you use the MAX! heating system you can install my other module MMM-max and include heating indication in this module as well.

 ## Installation

 1. Navigate into your MagicMirror's modules folder and execute <code>git clone https://github.com/mirko3000/MMM-xiaomi</code>.git.
 A new folder will appear, navigate into it.